 Taxation of the Cyprus Company (lessor)

 As set forth above, the lessor must be a Cypriot company.
-As a general principle, the corporate tax rate of Cypriot companies is 10% of taxable income.
+As a general principle, the corporate tax rate of Cypriot companies is 12.5% of taxable income.
 However in order to further extend the tax efficiency of the scheme, it is possible for the lessor to be registered as a Cyprus non-tax resident company, whereby the effective management and control of the company would be exercised outside Cyprus.
-Whilst the Cypriot company would still be registered for an EU VAT number (indispensible for the success of the scheme), the effective income tax rate would be 0%, as summarised in the following table:
+Whilst the Cypriot company would still be registered for an EU VAT number (indispensible for the success of the scheme), the effective income tax rate would be 0%, as summarized in the following table:

 The Cyprus Yacht Registration Scheme represents a truly important milestone in tax planning – providing the most effective, low-cost solution in the EU, allowing our clients to minimize their VAT and income tax leakages, whilst obtaining an EU VAT-paid certificate on the craft.